jdemartino78/a2a_multiagent/airbnb_agent/README.md

 This agent helps with searching for Airbnb accommodations.
 It is a remote agent that can be used by other agents.

-## Getting started

-1. Create a `.env` file using the `example.env` file as a template.
-This file should contain the necessary environment variables, such as your `GOOGLE_API_KEY`.

-2. Start the server from the root of the project:

-    ```bash
-    python3 -m airbnb_agent --port 10002
-    ```

-    The agent will be available at `http://localhost:10002`.

 ## Disclaimer

 Important: The sample code provided is for demonstration purposes and illustrates the mechanics of the Agent-to-Agent (A2A) protocol.
 When building production applications, it is critical to treat any agent operating outside of your direct control as a potentially untrusted entity.